What is Ketamine?

 Most studies of ketamine therapy for depression have utilized infusions.
 Therefore, we have more data on efficacy for infusions.
 It is probably fair to say that injections can be anywhere from 50-75% as effective as infusions.
 Fast metabolizers will get better results from infusions, because the infusions can maintain a steady concentration of ketamine in the blood stream.

-The specific treatment regimen will be individually tailored to each patient but it usually consists of 10 initial treatments, given twice or three times per week.
-Treatments can then start to be spaced out to once a week for another 4-6 treatments.
+The specific treatment regimen will be individually tailored to each patient but it usually consists of 6-8 initial treatments, given once or twice per week.
+Once patients are experiencing sustained relief, the treatments can then be spaced farther apart.
 Eventually once per month or longer is sufficient to maintain stability.

 What is the cost?